Mimicros/Basic-A-Star-Pathfinding-Implementation/README.md

 This is a basic implementation of A* pathfinding algorithm.
-For the algorithm to work, the h value, that is, the distance to the target node, the g value, the distance to the starting node, and finally the f value, that is, the sum of the g and h values, must be defined for each neighbour node until it reaches the target node.
-When the searching part ends, algorithm will retrace the path from the end to start node and finds the shortest path.
+For the algorithm to work, firstly, you should set your wall positions, mapWidth and mapHeight according to your need.
+Lastly, the transform of your seeker game object as startTransform, the transform of your target game object as targetTransform and lastly,from the instector.